AnorakTeam/Numerical-Methods/README.md

 # Numerical-Methods
 The resources that i've scattered around the semester for Numerical Analysis, it contains python-matlab source code and obsidian-markdown notes of classes.

+## How do i use the resources in this repository?
+Check the notes inside the notes folder, and if you want to check the algorithms take a look at the source code.

 ## Installing dependencies

 If you are in windows, first make sure to have python3 and pip installed, any recent version should do the work.